rlindoerfer/rlindoerfer.github.io/index.md

 spiders, nature in general and many more things.
 Fortunately his assistant Natalie Teeger accompanies him and helps him to deal with his fears.

+## Some character traits
+1. Very good at solving murder cases.
+2. Very meticulous when cleaning his environment.
+3. Helpful person, however he has also some prejudices towards others.
+4. He lost his wife several years ago.
+She got killed by a car bomb.
+5. He got 2 brothers.
+His father left them when they were still kids.